BearishMushroom/Ludum-Dare-Basecode/README.md

 # Ludum-Dare-Basecode

+Code is meant to be compiled with moonscript and run in LÖVE.

-main.moon relies on rxi's "Lurker" library. https://github.com/rxi/lurker
+main.moon relies on rxi's "Lurker" library in a ./lib/ folder. https://github.com/rxi/lurker